 Credit cards are accepted as a payment method to encourage discretionary charges, i.e., airport fuel and recreation fees, in addition to mandatory charges for customer convenience, i.e., utility bills.
-The City will not charge fees for usage of the credit cards but instead will take any convenience costs into account when structuring charges for services.
+The City may impose a convenience fee for usage of the credit cards when structuring charges for services.
 Echecks for utility payments are the preferred online payment method.